Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Introduction

 Compact representations of limited-memory Hessian approximations in the Broyden class are also discussed by Byrd, Nocedal and Schnabel \cite{ByrNocSna94} and Erway and Marcia \cite{ErwMar17}.
 In contrast, our discussion is on limited-memory representations of Hessian approximations intended for exact linesearch methods for problems on the form (\ref{eq:QP}), and the approximations are not restricted to the Broyden class.
 In addition, our alternative representation provides a dynamical framework for the construction of limited-memory approximations for the mentioned purpose.

-The motivation for this work originates from interior-point methods, which constitute some of the most widely used methods in numerical optimization.
-As the problems become larger the arising systems of linear equations typically become increasingly computationally expensive to solve and iterative methods may be considered.
-In exact arithmetic, our model method is the method of preconditioned conjugate gradients, but this method may be too inaccurate in finite precision.
-Quasi-Newton methods may be expected to be significantly more accurate, but the computational cost is typically too high.
-In consequence, we aim for less computationally expensive limited-memory versions of quasi-Newton methods that are more accurate than the method of preconditioned conjugate gradients.
-The goal is to provide better understanding of whether it is viable and/or efficient to use such methods to approximately solve the systems of linear equations that arise as interior-point methods converge.

 In Section~\ref{section:BG} we provide a brief background to quasi-Newton methods, unconstrained quadratic optimization problems (\ref{eq:QP}) and to the groundwork that provides the basis for this study.
 Section~\ref{section:CR} contains the alternative compact representation for the full Broyden class.
-In Section~\ref{section:QP} we present results which include two limited-memory Hessian approximation classes together with a discussion of how to solve the systems of linear equations that arise using reduced-Hessian methods.
-Section~\ref{section:numRes} contains numerical results on randomly generated quadratic optimization problems.
+In Section~\ref{section:QP} we present results which include a class of limited-memory Hessian approximations together with a discussion of how to solve the systems of linear equations that arise using reduced-Hessian methods.
+Section~\ref{section:numRes} contains numerical results on randomly generated problems on the form (\ref{eq:QP}) and on systems of linear equations which originate from the CUTEst test collection \cite{DolMor2002}.
 Finally in Section~\ref{section:conc} we give some concluding remarks.